divza2106/Stock-Buster/README.md

 # StockBuster
-Predict and Analyze stock prices for any stock
+Predict and analyze stock prices for any stock